 Explore One of the Most Remote and Inaccessible Saltwater Fisheries

-Providence has always been legendary for its amazing numbers of Giant Trevally, bonefish, triggerfish and bumphead parrotfish.
+Providence has always been legendary for its amazing numbers of giant trevally, bonefish, triggerfish, and bumphead parrotfish.
 Having been closed for six long years, the Atoll was once again opened on a very limited basis for four weeks in the fall of 2015.
-Yellow Dog was lucky enough to be present for two of those four weeks, and we can state from personal experience that the fishery is as healthy, untouched, productive and as amazing as anything found anywhere in the entire word of saltwater flats fishing.
+Yellow Dog was lucky enough to be present for two of those four weeks, and we can state from personal experience that the fishery is as healthy, untouched, productive, and as amazing as anything found anywhere in the entire world of saltwater flats fishing.

 Food and Beverages

 All meals are served in the lodge’s indoor dining salon or on the covered outer deck area.
 The ship’s galley prepares a mix of Creole and international food, with an emphasis on fresh fish and other seafood served nightly.
 Creole cooking also includes a fair amount of garlic and curry flavors.
 All bottled water and soft drinks are included in the package, and the ship stocks plenty of local beer and imported wines for purchase.
 If you want liquor or any other beverages, you will need to buy what you need at the duty-free store in the airport in Mahe or en route.

 All Providence trips are seven (7) nights and include six (6) full days of guided fishing.
 Because this is a fishery that can only be accessed by a charter flight to Farquhar and then a boat ride to Providence (approximately four to five hours) that runs once a week, all packages are fixed at one week in length.